pickmultivalue/MakefileBuilder/README.md

 # jBASE Makefile Builder

-> ZUMBLDMAKE is a utility that will build a Makefile
+> JUTIL_BLDMAKE is a utility that will build a Makefile
 > for BASIC code including dependencies for INCLUDEs (recursive)

 > Note: Makefiles are dependent on individual source file